Frédéric Bastiat: Biography

-His public career as an economist began only in 1844, when his first article was published in the Journal des économistes during October of that year and it was ended by his untimely death in 1850.
-Bastiat contracted tuberculosis, probably during his tours throughout France to promote his ideas and that illness eventually prevented him from making further speeches (particularly at the legislative assembly to which he was elected in 1848 and 1849) and ended his life.
+Bastiat contracted tuberculosis, probably during his tours throughout France to promote his ideas, and the illness eventually prevented him from making further speeches (particularly at the legislative assembly to which he was elected in 1848 and 1849) and cut his life short.
 In The Law, he wrote: "Until the day of my death, I shall proclaim this principle with all the force of my lungs (which alas! is all too inadequate)".

-This last line is understood by translators to be a reference to the effects of his tuberculosis.
-During the autumn of 1850, he was sent to Italy by his doctors, and he first traveled to Pisa, then to Rome.
-On 24 December 1850, Bastiat called those with him to approach his bed and murmured twice the words "the truth" before he died at the age of 49.
+During the autumn of 1850, he was sent to Italy by his doctors.
+He first traveled to Pisa in the Grand Duchy of Tuscany, then to Rome.
+Before dying on 24 December 1850, Bastiat is alleged to have called those with him to approach his bed and murmured "the truth, the truth".
+He is buried at the church of San Luigi dei Francesi in Rome.